Where are you located?

 You may first pay the bond set by the judge.
 If the warrant is for a Failure to Appear, once the bond is paid the warrant will be cancelled (quashed) and you will be given a new court date.

-You may also call the court to set a court date and appear before the judge.
-With this option the warrant will stay in effect until after you have seen the judge.
+You may also appear as a walk-in on a Tuesday morning at 9:00 AM.
+With this option the warrant will stay in effect until after you have seen the judge and the prosecutor.